-Step 1: Building Background: Either in your school computer lab or in small groups at your classroom computers, have students take part in the Scholastic Online Activity: Endangered Ecosystems.
+Building Background: Either in your school computer lab or in small groups at your classroom computers, have students take part in the Endangered Ecosystems: A Scholastic Explorers Activity.
 In this activity, students will learn the important roles of large and small animals within an ecosystem and the threats to their survival.
 Instruct students to click on the "Listen" link and tell them that they'll be listening to a science teacher who will talk about how we impact our planet.
-After the audio, tell students to accept their mission and read about the EarthWatch Field Site - Costa Rican Caterpillars.
+After the audio, tell students to accept their mission and read about the EarthWatch Field Site – Costa Rican Caterpillars.
 They may also go on to read field reports if time allows.

 - Where would you go?